 - Square: Square invitations have the basic ninety-degree angles for corners, making them the standard shape for invitations.

-- Bracket: A bracket, just as the name sounds, has bracketed sides along all four edges.
+- Bracket: As the name sounds, brackets have bracketed sides along all four edges.

 - Round: These cards are similar to the square shape but with rounded corners.

-- Scalloped: Scalloped edges appear like a series of repeating curves across every edge of an invitation.
+- Scalloped edges appear like a series of repeating curves across every edge of an invitation.

 - Landscape vs. Portrait Orientation: Landscape orientation refers to the card printed with the top and bottom edges as the longest sides and the right and left edges as the shorter sides.
 Portrait orientation is the opposite.